 Okay, please bear with me as this post may get a little long.
 I am going to try and condense it some, but it’s emotionally charged and difficult to write.
 I am doing this to share my story with you and because well, I think some of you, at least, can relate to it.
-For me, it’s important that you know you are not alone and you should NOT be ashamed.
+I want you to know you are not alone and you should NOT be ashamed.

 When I was a baby, I hated eating.
 My parents told me they force-fed me.
 Yup.
 Can you imagine?
 By the time I was two, I was a stress eater.
 Carbs were my go-to.
 Donuts, cookies, cake.
 My mother tells me this.
 At the age of four, I began to put on weight as I started school and discovered that I had severe anxiety that would go untreated for decades.